 There are times when lifting or leaving the paper untouched isn’t enough.

-Maybe the paint went too dark, or I need stronger highlights.
-That's when I reach for white gouache or sometimes acrylic paint.
+Maybe the paint went too dark, or stronger highlights are needed.
+That’s when they reach for white gouache or sometimes acrylic paint.

 This trick is perfect for adding back white details after the main painting is done.
 Gouache is opaque, which means it covers what’s underneath.

-It gives you a strong, bright white, which is great for creating highlights or fixing small areas.
+It gives a strong, bright white, which is great for creating highlights or fixing small areas.

-For this example, I paint an entire carrot first using regular watercolor.
-I make sure the whole carrot is dry before adding any white paint.
+For this example, they paint an entire carrot first using regular watercolor.
+They make sure the whole carrot is dry before adding any white paint.

 It’s important to wait!
 If the paint is still wet, the gouache can mix with it and lose its brightness.

-While the carrot dries, I return to the white flower and add a few soft details.
-I keep it very minimal.
+While the carrot dries, they return to the white flower and add a few soft details.
+They keep it very minimal.

-If I add too much, the flower loses that glowing white look.
+If they add too much, the flower loses that glowing white look.
 The key is to suggest texture without covering up the clean white paper.

 Final Tips: Choosing the Right Method for Each Object

-Depending on your painting, these three techniques can help make your white objects look amazing.
+Depending on the painting, these three techniques can help make white objects look amazing.

-- Lifting works best for smooth surfaces like ceramic, where you want soft gradients and realistic highlights.
+- Lifting works best for smooth surfaces like ceramic, where soft gradients and realistic highlights are needed.

 - Leaving the object unpainted is ideal for delicate items like flowers.
 It brings out a gentle glow and keeps the white pure.

-- White gouache or acrylic is great for bold highlights or fixing areas after your painting has dried.
+- White gouache or acrylic is great for bold highlights or fixing areas after the painting has dried.

-Sometimes, I use more than one of these tricks in the same painting.
-The key is to experiment and see what fits best for your subject.
+Sometimes, they use more than one of these tricks in the same painting.
+The key is to experiment and see what fits best for the subject.

 Final Thoughts

-These three watercolor tricks, lifting, leaving the white unpainted, and using white gouache, are simple but powerful.
-Each one can help your white objects shine differently.
+These three watercolor tricks—lifting, leaving the white unpainted, and using white gouache—are simple but powerful.
+Each one can help white objects shine differently.

-Which technique will you try first?
-Feel free to experiment and see what works best for your style.
-I'd love to hear how it goes!
+Which technique will the reader try first?
+Feel free to experiment and see what works best for the artist’s style.
+They’d love to hear how it goes!